Entry requirements

 Open Days are a great way to find out more about this course and what it’s like to study at NESCol.
 You will see facilities, meet lecturers and get a feel for life as a student.

-Our next Open Day will take place on Saturday 14 March from 10am – 2pm.
+Our next Open Day will take place this winter.

 NESCol can provide extra support to students who have additional support needs, including: